 And the problem is that once any of these symptoms becomes evident, it is already too late to do anything about it, so it’s time to park the bike.

 Wear ventilated motorcycle clothing.
-Leathers may protect you better in a crash, but they create a “microclimate” which impairs your ability to lose heat.
+Leathers may protect you better in a crash,but they create a “microclimate” which impairs your ability to lose heat.
 As a result you will produce more sweat to decrease your core temp.
 Instead, wear a flow-through jacket.
 There are heaps of options on the market.
 Make sure they have vents in the back so the air flows through.
 Also, loosen the sleeves so you get plenty of air on your wrists which have a lot of blood vessels close to the skin to effectively cool you down.
 However, be aware that a flow-through jacket cools you down because it is drying the sweat off your skin which can lead to dehydration.
-Don’t be fooled by your level of coolness; you still need to keep drinking.
+A set of Ventz up your sleeve will also keep you cool as air flows up your arms.
+However, don’t be fooled by your level of coolness as ventilation can also cause you to loose more water, So you still need to keep drinking plenty of water.